Electropaedia Battery Technology Glossary

 Redox - A contraction of the words "reduction" and "oxidation".
 The two chemical reactions on which cell chemistries depend.

-Redox Battery - A battery in which the chemical energy is stored in two dissolved ionic reactants separated by a membrane.
+Redox Battery - A battery in which the chemical energy is stored in two dissolved ionic reactants, an oxidiser (the anode) which loses (releases) electrons and a reducer (the cathode) which gains electrons, separated by a non-conductive, semi-permiable membrane (or by other means as in a solid state battery) which prevents the electrodes touching eachother.

 Reduction - The gain of electrons by a chemical species.

 Refurbishing - The repair of worn out or damaged batteries.
 This is not the same as reconditioning (see above).

 Regenerative braking - This uses the electrical drive motor in an electric vehicle to act as a generator returning energy to the battery when overdriven mechanically by the vehicle wheels.
 This provides a powerful braking effect and at the same time captures energy which would otherwise be wasted or dissipated in the brakes.

 Regenesys - A high power Sodium Polysulfide Bromine "Flow Battery".

 Relay - A mechanical switch operated by a solenoid.

 Resealable safety vent - The resealable vent internal to a cell to release excessive internal pressure.